-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for England, Scotland, and Ireland: Jane and Philip McCrum of Extraordinary Britain.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for England, Scotland, and Ireland: Philip McCrum of Extraordinary Britain.

 Where to Stay and Eat

 Best bang–for-your-buck hotels

 There are many manor houses that don’t advertise themselves as bed-and-breakfasts but will rent out rooms to those in the know for less than 100 pounds (sometimes including dinner).
 You don’t get all the amenities of a hotel, but you get to stay with a local in a house that is usually quite grand.
 I know of one wonderful townhouse that is just two minutes from the castle in Edinburgh, and a house just off the Kings Road where you can rent a goodly amount of space—a bedroom, sitting room, roof terrace, and bathroom—for so much less than it’d cost at a nearby hotel (it’s beautifully decorated, as the owner is an interior designer).

 Meal worth the splurge